CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

 ### Review

-In this exercise, you have completed:
+In this exercise, you have completed the following tasks:

-- Open Azure AI Studio
+- Opened *Azure AI Studio*
-- Create an Azure AI hub
+- Created an *Azure AI Hub*
-- Deploy and test a model
+- Deployed and tested a model

 ##   You have successfully completed this lab.